mattermost/docs/source/playbooks/running-playbooks.rst

 Join a playbook run
 -------------------

 Open Playbooks to see a list of runs, to which you have access.
 If the channel is public, you can join it without permission.
-You can also search for and join the channel via **Find channel** in the channel sidebar.

 If the run channel is private, an existing member must invite you.